justanotherfoundry/freemix-glyphsapp/README.md

 You can give it the familiar Cmd+J shortcut via App Shortcuts in the Mac OS System Preferences.

-UPDATE:

-- If nodes are selected then Mask to Master detects the counterparts (closest nodes) in the background and shifts the nodes accordingly.
+If nodes are selected then Mask to Master detects the counterparts (closest nodes) in the background and shifts the nodes accordingly.
 In this case, the node structure and node types are not affected.
-- If nothing is selected, it behaves as before (but does not remove existing anchors – this is a fix).

 ### Paste Background